JPKivlin/Kickstarter-analysis/README.md

   #### Analysis Details

-  1. Added a year column to the data by extracting each that from its Launch Date [Screen shot of Year Formula](resources/Year_Column.png)
+  1. Extracted the year from each launch data to populate a new column [Screen shot of Year Formula](resources/Year_Column.png)
-  2. Created pivot tables of outcomes by Funding Goals and by Launch Date
+  2. Created a pivot table of outcomes by Launch Date and filtered the data for data only pertaining to theaters [Outcomes by Launch Date Pivot Table]
-  3.